genrry/genai-examples/README.md

-# genai-examples
+# Generative AI Examples
 This repository contains a series of code examples using different Generative AI models and frameworks